-Over the past decade, pest control operators like myself have been introduced to a new breed of pest control products that are far removed from the toxic products of past generations.
-It began with the advent of “Pyrethrins” which are organic compounds that are naturally derived from a chrysantheum.
+Over the past decade, pest control operators like myself are learning a new breed of pest control products that no longer contain the toxic products of previous generations.
+It began with the advent of “Pyrethrins,” which are organic compounds naturally derived from a chrysanthemum.
 These products have been around for a while, but have become more widely used rather recently.
-I have been using them as a pest control operator for about 10 years and have found them to be quite effective in controlling ants, spiders and a whole host of other common pest issues.
+I have been using them as a pest control operator for about ten years and have found them to be quite useful in controlling ants, spiders, and a whole host of other common pest issues.

 When baiting for ants, we usually use either Advion Ant Gel Bait or Optigard Gel Bait.
-Both of these are great options, but neither can be considered “Green”.
-Many of my most Eco-Friendly customers have been very leery to use anything that I have on my truck that is not green, but these products are no less safe than my “greenest” products.
+Both of these are great options, but neither can be considered “Green.”
+Many of my most Eco-Friendly customers have been very cautious of using anything that I have on my truck that is not green, but these products are no less safe than my “greenest” products.
 As an example, my pest control product supplier told me an interesting story.
-She said that she was giving one of her friends a tube of Advion Ant Gel Bait when her friend said “I can’t use that!
+She said that she was giving one of her friends a tube of Advion Ant Gel Bait when her friend said, “I can’t use that!
 It is not a natural product and is not safe”.
-My supplier, who is very familiar with the product, went ahead and squirted some of the product on her tongue, swallowed and smiled at her stunned friend!
+My supplier, who is very familiar with the product, went ahead and squirted some of the product on her tongue, swallowed, and smiled at her stunned friend!

-What I have found when working with customers that are concerned about doing an ant control treatment in their home is that education is key.
-Once I describe our products and our treatment procedures, most people tend to feel comfortable afterwards.
+What I have found when working with customers that are concerned about doing an ant control treatment in their home is that education is critical.
+Once I describe our products and our treatment procedures, most people tend to feel comfortable afterward.